PalisadoesFoundation/talawa-plugin/docs/docs/auto-docs/types/interfaces/IPluginContext.md

 #### Remarks

-Guaranteed to be present by the plugin host in all lifecycle hooks
+Guaranteed to be present by the plugin host in all lifecycle hooks.
+This property is required and always available.